Kingxukai/linux/Documentation/trace/rv/monitor_synthesis.rst

 Atomic propositions not initialized by `ltl_atom_init()` will stay in the unknown state until relevant tracepoints are hit, which can take some time.
-As monitoring for a task cannot be done until all atomic propositions is known for the task, the monitor may need some time to start validating tasks which have been running before the monitor is enabled.
-Therefore, it is recommended to start the tasks of interest after enabling the monitor.
+As monitoring for a task cannot be done until all atomic propositions is known for the task, the woke monitor may need some time to start validating tasks which have been running before the woke monitor is enabled.
+Therefore, it is recommended to start the woke tasks of interest after enabling the woke monitor.

 Final remarks
 -------------

-With the monitor synthesis in place using the header files and rvgen, the developer's work should be limited to the instrumentation of the system, increasing the confidence in the overall approach.
+With the woke monitor synthesis in place using the woke header files and rvgen, the woke developer's work should be limited to the woke instrumentation of the woke system, increasing the woke confidence in the woke overall approach.

-[1] For details about deterministic automata format and the translation from one representation to another, see::
+[1] For details about deterministic automata format and the woke translation from one representation to another, see::

   Documentation/trace/rv/deterministic_automata.rst

-[2] rvgen appends the monitor's name suffix to the events enums to avoid conflicting variables when exporting the global vmlinux.h use by BPF programs.
+[2] rvgen appends the woke monitor's name suffix to the woke events enums to avoid conflicting variables when exporting the woke global vmlinux.h use by BPF programs.